 - For those familiar with MATLAB, Perl, Java, C or similar, programming in Python is mostly just a matter of getting used to another syntax.
 Examples include: lines need not be terminated with semicolons; whitespace indentation is used to delimit blocks, rather than curly brackets or keywords; and variables are not directly assigned a type.
 However, as detailed by Trey Hunner, Python has a somewhat idiosyncratic approach to for-loops.

-- We will be using the free open-source distribution Anaconda to write, compile and run our code, but you are free to use whatever integrated development environment (IDE) or editor you might choose.
+- We will be using the free open-source environments Spyder and/or Thonny to write, compile and run our code, but you are free to use whatever integrated development environment (IDE) or editor you might choose.

 - Numfys.net is an excellent resource for numerical physics projects written in Python.
 The site is run by the Department of Physics at NTNU (Norwegian University of Science and Technology).